- Premium features included

 For simple if-this-then-that tasks, I use the lightweight “Rules” feature.
 Kit also comes with list-cleaning automations that spot cold subscribers and run them through a re-engagement series before cutting them loose—my deliverability has gotten way better since I started using these.

-Setting up Kit Commerce was easier than I expected—Stripe is integrated directly, so no separate external setup required.
+Setting up Kit Commerce was easier than I expected—Stripe is integrated directly, so no separate external setup is required.
 Everything runs inside your Kit account.
 You can do one-time payments, payment plans, subscriptions, and even Pay-What-You-Want pricing.

 The fees are clear (3.5% + 30¢ in USD), and payouts typically happen daily after a short hold period (though this can vary by country).
 Creator Pro adds referral growth through SparkLoop integration, though I haven’t messed with that yet—it’s worth noting SparkLoop is technically a third-party tool bundled with the plan.
 What I like most is having fewer moving parts—checkout is quick, and everything connects naturally to email automations for post-purchase flows.